Updated on May 8, 2023

 Author: Jeremy Linden, Sr. Director of Product Management, Asimily

 Capital planning for medical devices can be a challenge for any healthcare delivery organization.
-Without a way to track usage, HDOs are often flying blind and have no way of independently knowing whether more devices are actually needed.
-Asimily Insight helps solve this problem by providing detailed information about where, when, and how connected medical devices are being used.
+Without a way to track usage, Healthcare organizations are often flying blind and have no way of independently knowing whether more devices are actually needed.
+Asimily helps solve this problem by providing detailed information about where, when, and how connected medical devices are being used.

-Let’s walk through a possible scenario to see how Insight can help make these decisions easier.
+Let’s walk through a possible scenario to see how Asimily can help make these decisions easier.
 In this scenario, the nursing leader of a department or unit requests more infusion pumps.
 Is this really needed?
-To answer this question, you can look at Insight’s utilization summary for infusion pumps for that department or unit.
+To answer this question, you can look at Asimily’s utilization summary for that department or unit’s infusion pumps.
 If the utilization percentage is high, this is a good indication that more devices are needed.
 If it’s low, this is a sign that something might be off.

-With a real-time view of capacity and demand, the HDO can make better use of the devices they already have and reduce capital expenditures.
-Using utilization data to schedule maintenance as needed also can reduce operational expenditures.
-Try out Asimily Insight today and discover a better way to manage your medical devices.
+With a real-time view of capacity and demand, you can make better use of the devices you already have and reduce capital expenditures.
+Combining utilization monitoring and data to schedule maintenance optimally reduces operational expenses and decreases patient care disruption.
+Try out Asimily today and discover a better way to manage your medical devices.